-- Copy the file "hasp_install\haspdinst.zip" from the CHARON distribution to any directory on the server, for example "C:\Temp". - Extract the content of this archive to the same directory. - Login as "Administrator" on the server and open "cmd.exe" from the "Start" menu. - Switch to that directory. - Install the extracted file.
+- Copy the file "hasp_install\Sentinel_LDK_Run-time_cmd_line_X.XX.zip" from the CHARON distribution to any directory on the server, for example "C:\Temp". - Extract the content of this archive to the same directory. - Login as "Administrator" on the server and open "cmd.exe" from the "Start" menu. - Switch to that directory. - Install the extracted file.